eisballi/co2champion/README.md

 The application aligns with the theme of **“Hope – who will turn the tide?”**, providing transparency and accountability in corporate carbon management to inspire sustainable practices.

+**Database**

+The database is included and comes pre-filled with test data for easier development and testing.
+The test data consists of:

+- Sample company accounts
+- Example CO₂ reduction goals
+- Mock reports for visualization and benchmarking

+**Credentials**
+- Users: user1-user20
+- PW: Password123!

+Django Admin
+- User: admin
+- PW: admin
 ---

 ## **Features**